 What are the Different E-bicycle Classes?

-Before we answer this question, you must understand that electric bikes are classified into three different categories that will offer you different top speeds.
+Before we answer this question, you must understand that best electric bikes are classified into three different categories that will offer you different top speeds.
 This classification system has been adopted by different countries as a way of regulating e-bikes.
 The three classes include:

 Class 1: Pedal Assist